-Mardi Gras may be but a few weeks behind us, but we’re already looking ahead to the slew of springtime festivals happening in New Orleans!
-As always, our hotel is a great option in terms of proximity to all the action – we’re even hosting one of the most popular springtime events, the Tennessee Williams New Orleans Literary Festival.
-Read on for details about this festival plus a few other noteworthy springtime happenings.
+Mardi Gras is on our minds, but with the 2016 announced Jazz Fest lineup, we’re already looking ahead to the slew of springtime festivals happening in New Orleans!
+As always, our hotel is a great option in terms of proximity to all the action, from St. Patrick’s Day to French Quarter Festival to New Orleans Jazz & Heritage Festival to everything in between.
+Read on for details about upcoming New Orleans spring festivals.

 Tennessee Williams New Orleans Literary Festival

 For more than 25 years, the Tennessee Williams New Orleans Literary Festival has paid homage to its eponymous author through lectures, tributes, a book fair, performances, and much more.
-This year’s festival takes place from March 25 – 29 (coinciding with what would have been Williams’ 104th birthday on March 26).
+This year’s festival takes place from March 30 – April 3 (commemorating what would have been Williams’ 105th birthday on March 26).

 Though there are several venues helping to host the Festival, we think Hotel Monteleone is the most fitting – after all, Williams featured our hotel in his play, The Rose Tattoo, and often stayed here when he was in town.
-Hotel Monteleone will host several portions of the festival, including a literary walking tour that starts in our lobby, a birthday bash, and a special book fair in partnership with Garden District Book Shop.
+Hotel Monteleone will host several portions of the festival, including numerous educational panels.

 St. Patrick’s Day

-Irish heritage is one of many cultures represented in New Orleans, and you’ll find several ways to celebrate on and around St. Patrick’s Day.
-Uptown, the Irish Channel neighborhood hosts parades and parties with live music, but the French Quarter will feature several parades as well.
-On Friday, March 13, you can enjoy Molly’s at the Market Irish Parade.
+Irish heritage is one of many cultures represented in New Orleans, and you’ll find several ways to celebrate on and around St. Patrick’s Day on March 17.
+Uptown, the Irish Channel neighborhood hosts parades and parties on March 12 with live music, but the French Quarter will feature several parades as well.
+On Friday, March 11, you can enjoy Molly’s at the Market Irish Parade.
 You’ll catch throws like any other parade – but not just beads.
 Expect to catch edibles like cabbages, carrots, potatoes, or even a moon pie (if that’s not quite what you had in mind for dinner, check out our bar bites menu at Carousel Bar & Lounge or head to Criollo!).

 French Quarter Festival